If you are reading this to a child, it is possible to skip the frame part of the story and begin the reading with Marley knocking on Mr. Toad’s door.

-Joined by Mole the three rowed out to the island, walked up the brick cottage’s walkway, and using the door’s türklopfer, announced their presence.
+Joined by Mole the three rowed out to the island, walked up the brick cottage’s walkway, and using the door’s doorknocker, announced their presence.
 No pig came to answer the thud.
-Toad banged the türklopfer repeatedly as he shouted, “Come on out here, pigs.
-We know you’re in there.”
+Toad repeatedly banged the doorknocker as he shouted, “Come on out here, pigs!
+We know you’re in there!”

 A barely understood pig voice answered.
-Mole, who had his ear pressed against the door, said, “They said no, and then some nonsense words sounding like something chinny-chin-something.
+Mole, who had his ear pressed against the door, reported, “One of them said no, and then some nonsense words sounding like something chinny-chin-something.
 And then, all three together said… we quit.
 I definitely heard that last bit.”

 “Oh,” said Toad.